 In the News

-NEW STUDY: For Diabetics, Health Risks Fall Sharply
+For Diabetics, Health Risks Fall Sharply

 Federal researchers on Wednesday reported the first broad national picture of progress against some of the most devastating complications of diabetes, which affects millions of Americans, finding that rates of heart attacks, strokes, kidney failure and amputations fell sharply over the past two decades.
 [Full article] Published by The NY Times, Apr.
 16, 2014